Chart Color Schemes

 Telopea displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Telopea's dwelling structures, as per the latest Census data, consisted of 34.9% houses and 65.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Sydney metro had 57.3% houses and 42.7% other dwellings.
-Home ownership in Telopea was at 21.4%, with mortgaged dwellings at 30.7% and rented ones at 47.9%.
-The median monthly mortgage repayment in the area was $2,300, lower than Sydney metro's $2,600.
-The median weekly rent figure was $370 compared to Sydney metro's $460.
+As of the latest Census evaluation in Telopea, 34.9% of dwellings were houses while 65.1% consisted of other types such as semi-detached homes, apartments, and 'other' dwellings.
+This contrasts with Sydney metropolitan area's figures of 57.3% houses and 42.7% other dwellings.
+Home ownership in Telopea stood at 21.4%, with mortgaged properties at 30.7% and rented ones at 47.9%.
+The median monthly mortgage repayment in the area was $2,300, lower than Sydney metro's average of $2,600.
+Median weekly rent in Telopea was recorded at $370 compared to Sydney metro's $460.
 Nationally, Telopea's mortgage repayments were higher at $1,863 and rents were lower at $375.

 Frequently Asked Questions - Housing